Helping You Discuss Relocation Or Removal Matters

 Relocation, formally known as removal, of children to another state can be difficult and complicated.
 A court will not permit a custodial parent to move away with children unless the parent can present evidence to the court that justifies the move, as required by law.

-The orders relating to allocation of significant decision-making responsibilities, custody, parenting time and perhaps even child support may require modification if the relocation goes forward.
+The orders relating to the allocation of significant decision-making responsibilities, custody, parenting time and perhaps even child support may require modification if the relocation goes forward.
 The burden of proof to argue for the legitimacy of the move-away lies with the custodial parent.

-Since 1991, I have been a trial attorney, and I represent parents on both sides of such issues every day.
+At Douglas Law, A Professional Corporation, we represent parents on both sides of such issues every day.
 It is difficult for parents to successfully relocate with children.
 The issue frequently comes up with divorced parents who remarry or who have their jobs moved out of state.

-As A Child Relocation/Removal Lawyer, I Can Help
+As Child Relocation/Removal Lawyers, We Can Help

 Professional legal guidance and protection through this process are essential for success.
 It can take a heavy toll on parents and children alike.